Khalil-Zaman/immutable-x-marketplace-sales-twitter-bot/README.md

 - Install [Twurl](https://github.com/twitter/twurl) and, using your Twitter Developer consumer key & secret, generate the access token & access secret

-In the Settings section of your Heroku app you'll see a Config Vars section.
+In the 'Settings' section of your Heroku app you'll see a 'Config Vars' section.
 Add the following config vars:

 - **CONSUMER_KEY** - Your Twitter Developer App's Consumer Key
 - **CONSUMER_SECRET** - Your Twitter Developer App's Consumer Secret
 - **ACCESS_TOKEN_KEY** - The Access Token Key of the Twitter Account your bot is posting from
 - **ACCESS_TOKEN_SECRET** - The Access Token Secret of the Twitter Account your bot is posting from
-- **OPENSEA_COLLECTION_SLUG** - The OpenSea collection name you wish to track (e.g. `cryptopunks`)
+- **TOKEN_CONTRACT_ADDRESS** - The contract address of the items of the collection you wish to track (e.g. `0xac98d8d1bb27a94e79fbf49198210240688bb1ed` for Book Games)

 Now you're ready to release - just push up the code via. git to the Heroku remote (see [Heroku Remote](https://devcenter.heroku.com/articles/git#creating-a-heroku-remote) if unsure how).

-Make sure you are using `worker` dynos and not `web` dynos - you can edit this in heroku set this in the CLI your project with:
+Esnure you have configured such that you are using `worker` dynos and not `web` dynos - you can do this on Heroku under the projecr 'Overview' > 'Dyno Formations' or set this within the CLI of your project with:

 ```sh
 heroku ps:scale web=0